prestonharberts/biblegateway-to-obsidian/README.md

 ### Manual changes

-Certain manual changes must be made to the Bible files that cannot be done otherwise:
+Certain manual changes must be made to the Bible files that cannot be done otherwise (make sure to check the note files for these chapters too):

 - John 7:52-53, 8:1, and 8:11
 - Check that Mark 15:34, Matthew 27:36, and Nehemiah 7:61, Hosea 9:1, and Ezra 2:59's italics are formatted properly.